 Past Club Colorways

-Each month, I make a new colorway inspired by a famous painting for my club members.
-These are available on several yarn bases and also as art batts for spinners and felters.
-The colorway itself is always a surprise until club members have received them, and the colorways are also exclusive to club members for at least 6 months after I create them and usually for longer.
-You can find out more about each club and join them here.
+The club colorways are available on several yarn bases and also as art batts for spinners and felters.
+The colorway itself is always a surprise until club members have received them, but I typically announce the painting I’ll be using as inspiration in my newsletter on the 3rd Friday of the month for the following month.
+Occasionally I bring one of the club colorways into the shop, but only after at least 6 months have passed.
+You can find out more about the different options and join the club here.

 You can see the past colorways and the paintings that inspired them here going from newest to oldest.
 Each month, it’s a wonderful challenge to try to figure out how to create colorways that are as close the painting as I can and how to place them in a way that reflects the painting.